Michigan Auto Insurance Bill: How It Will Impact Your Insurance

 Status of The Michigan Auto Insurance Bill

-After years of attempting to change Michigan auto insurance legislation, the latest efforts crashed and burned.
+After years of attempting to change Michigan Insurance Coalition, legislation, the latest efforts crashed and burned.
 The House voted down the No-fault bill on Thursday, the 2nd of November 2017.

 Michigan Health and Hospital Association’s Chris Mitchell, on the other hand, stated that the bill collapsed because it is entirely flawed.
 It has loopholes that insurers would capitalize on to avoid providing rate relief.